magoha01/plants/README.md

 ## Starting a New Project

-- Create a new repository using this template, and clone it to your local.
+X Create a new repository using this template, and clone it to your local.
-- Create a `.env` file and follow the instructions inside `knexfile.js`.
+X Create a `.env` file and follow the instructions inside `knexfile.js`.
 - Fix the scripts inside `package.json` to use your Heroku app.

 ## Scripts